Skip to main content

 Large-print and Braille Festival brochures are available at the Accessibility tent.
 Large-print and Braille menus are available at concession stands.

-A Sensory Guide and Map of the Festival, indicating high- and low-sensory areas of engagement, is available online.
-Printed copies are available at the Accessibility tent and the museum’s Welcome Center.
+Printed copies of the sensory map of the Festival, indicating high- and low-sensory areas of engagement, are available at the Accessibility tent.

-On Sunday, June 30, the Festival hosts “Morning on the Mall” for individuals with autism, sensory sensitivities, or others who may benefit from a more relaxed and supported environment.
-For more information and to register, please call 202.633.2921 or email access@si.edu.
+On Sunday, July 6, the Festival will host “Morning on the Mall”—designed for individuals with autism, sensory sensitivities, or others who may benefit from a more relaxed and supported environment.
+For more information and to register, please call 202.633.2921 or email access@si.edu

 Food allergen and dietary information for Festival concessions is available at the Accessibility tent and each concession stand.